mohabashir17/cisco-packet-tracer-labs/Day_18_multilayer_switch/README.md

 ---

 ## What I Understood Overall
-* Multilayer switches can perform routing using SVIs
+* Multilayer switches can route using SVIs
+* `ip routing` enables Layer 3 functionality on switch
+* `no switchport` converts a Layer 2 port into a Layer 3 routed port
-* SVIs act as gateways for VLANs (instead of router subinterfaces)
+* SVIs act as gateways for VLANs
-* Layer 3 links between router and switch improve performance
+* Layer 3 switching is more scalable and faster than router-on-a-stick
-* Default route allows internal networks to reach external networks
+* Default route allows VLAN networks to reach external networks
-* Layer 3 switching is faster and more scalable than ROAS

 ---